 Q14.
 What is log mean area as applied to a hollow cylinder?

 Heat transfer through a cylinder is in the radial direction.
 Radius is changing from inner radius to outer radius.
 Therefore area is changing.
 Thus use mean area.
 Now mean area can be arithmetic mean or logarithmic mean.
 Proved by experiments that log mean area gives better results.

 For a cylinder, log mean area

 ln ( Am) = (Ao — Ai)/ln (Ao/Ai) = (ro–ri)/ ln (ro/ri)

 ln (Am) = (Ao –Ai)0.5= 4 ri ro

-Thermal diffusivity is expressed as the thermal conductivity divided by the by the product of density and specific heat.
+Thermal diffusivity is the ratio of thermal conductivity to product of density and specific heat.
 In a substance with high thermal diffusivity, heat moves rapidly through the solid.
 It is because the substance conducts heat quickly relative to its volumetric heat capacity.
-If it is higher, then less time is required for certain heat transfer to take place through the solid.
-Further, thermal diffusivity is typically measured in mm²/s.
+If it is higher, it takes less time for heat transfer to take place through the solid.
+Further, units of thermal diffusivity is m²/s.
 Its symbol is α.
-The thermal diffusivity of a material indicates the rate of heating and rate of cooling of a material under transient conditions.
-The physical signiﬁcance of this quantity lies in the fact that the inverse of thermal diffusivity is a measure of time.
-This is he time required to establish the thermal equilibrium in the specimen.
+The thermal diffusivity indicates the rate of heating and cooling under transient conditions.
+The physical signiﬁcance is that the inverse of thermal diffusivity is a measure of time.
+This is the time to establish the thermal equilibrium in the specimen.
 The rate of change of temperature depends on its numerical value.

 Thermal conductivity (k) represents its ability to conduct heat.
-Whereas thermal diffusivity (α) indicates how fast the heat is conducted?
+Thermal diffusivity (α) indicates how fast the heat conduction?